 Certificates and majors in the department will be assessed on a six year cycle as indicated in the charted plan below.
-All certificates and major assessments will be completed by Fall 2014.
+All certificates and major assessments have been completed.
 Course assessments will be on-going, and entered into the Sharepoint system at the end of each Fall & Spring semesters.

 Certificates SLO Assessment timeline

 Culinary Arts F2013/F2019

 Baking and Pastry F2013/F2019

 Front House S2014/S2020

 Operations

 Dining Room S2014/S2020

 Service

 Restaurant S2014/2020

 Management

 Majors

 Culinary Arts S2014/S2020

 Restaurant S2014/S2020

 Managemanet